PythonOptimizers/cysparse/doc/source/cysparse_basics.rst

 ``dtype`` and ``itype``
 -------------------------

 Each matrix (matrix-like) object has an internal index *type* and stores *typed* elements.
-Both types (enums) can be retrieved for specialization.
+Both types (enums) can be retrieved.
 ``dtype`` returns the type of the elements of the matrix and ``itype`` returns its index type.

-See ... about the available types.
+See section :ref:`availabe_types` about the available types.

 ``use_symmetric_storage``
 ----------------------------